rwndy/course-web-fullstack/chapter-5/part-21/README.md

 The most common database structure is build upon relational model.

-The data modeling itself contains tables of fields and values, consisted in rows and columns.
+The data modeling itself contains entities/tables of fields and values, consisted in rows and columns.

 In each table, data schema can be created to give the requirement of the data.